Standards and Conventions

 - Job names:

-{domain}__{layer}__{purpose}__{source}{optional: __target}{optional: __schedule}{optional: __version}__{env} - e.g. clinical__bronze__ingest__fhircdr__dev
+{domain}__{zone}__{purpose}__{source}{optional: __target}{optional: __schedule}{optional: __version}__{env} - e.g. clinical__raw__ingest__fhircdr__dev

 For Delta Live Table (DLT) Pipelines